Dreyfus affair: Esterhazy's flight to England and confession

 To avoid personal risk Esterhazy shaved off his prominent moustache and went into exile in England.

-Rachel Beer, editor of The Observer and the Sunday Times, English newspapers, knew that Esterhazy was in London because The Observer Paris correspondent had made a connection with him; she interviewed him twice, and he confessed to being the culprit: I wrote the bordereau.
-She published the interviews in September 1898, reporting his confession and writing a leader column accusing the French military of antisemitism and calling for a retrial for Dreyfus.
+Rachel Beer, editor of The Observer and the Sunday Times, interviewed him twice.
+He confessed to writing the bordereau under orders from Sandherr in an attempt to frame Dreyfus.
+She wrote about her interviews in September 1898, reporting his confession and writing a leader column accusing the French military of antisemitism and calling for a retrial for Dreyfus.
 Esterhazy lived comfortably in England until his death in 1923.

 J'Accuse ...!
 1898

 The Dreyfus affair becomes "The Affair"

-On 13 January 1898, Émile Zola touched off a new dimension in the Dreyfus Affair, which became known simply as The Affair.
-The first great Dreyfusard intellectual, Zola was at the height of his glory: the twenty volumes of the Rougon-Macquart epic were being distributed in dozens of countries.
+On 13 January 1898, Émile Zola touched off a new dimension in the Dreyfus affair, which became known simply as The Affair.
+The first great Dreyfusard intellectual, Zola was at the height of his glory: the twenty volumes of the Les Rougon-Macquart epic were being distributed in dozens of countries.
 He was a leader in the literary world and was fully conscious of it.
 To General Pellieux, he said at his trial, "I ask General Pellieux if there are not many ways to serve France?
 It can be served by the sword or by the pen.
 General Pellieux has probably won great victories!
 I have won mine, too.
 By my work the French language has been brought into the world.
 I have my victories!
 I bequeath to posterity the name of General Pellieux and that of Émile Zola: history will choose!

 Outraged by the acquittal of Esterhazy, Zola published a 4,500-word article on the front page of L'Aurore in the form of an open letter to President Félix Faure (Clemenceau thought up the headline J'Accuse...!).
 With a typical circulation of 30,000, the newspaper distributed nearly 300,000 copies that day.
 This article had the effect of an explosion.
 The article was a direct attack, explicit and clear, and named names.
 It denounced all those who had conspired against Dreyfus, including the minister of war and the General Staff.
 The article contained numerous errors, exaggerating or minimizing the roles of one or another of the figures involved (the role of General Mercier was greatly underestimated, for instance).